 But when we are more focused on our phone screens, it can be very hard to connect with people instead we become acquainted with their digital facades rather than their real-life personalities.

-A lot of people spend too much of time trying to take the perfect picture to post on social media platforms all the while ignoring the firsthand experience of witnessing the event with their own eyes.
+A lot of people spend too much time trying to take the perfect picture to post on social media platforms all the while ignoring the firsthand experience of witnessing the event with their own eyes.

-If all our attention is directed towards taking the perfect picture for your social media audience, little will be left to actually witness the other aspects of experience firsthand.
+If all our attention is directed towards taking the perfect picture for your social media audience, little will be left to witness the other aspects of experience firsthand.